munich

 Student Dorms

-Living in student dorms allows you to meet new people all the time and gives you a structured, and culturally diverse living environment.
-Expect to pay between €800-1000 per month for a single studio, or around €500 a two-person double dorm share, plus a processing fee and a one-off booking fee of €700.
-The additional security deposit of three months’ rent will be returned at the end of your stay, provided you have looked after the space.
+Living in students dorms allows you to meet new people and gives you a structured, and culturally diverse living environment.
+Expect to pay between € 800-1000 per month for a single studio, plus a one-time booking fee of € 700 and a one-time cleaning fee of € 400.
+The additional security deposit of three months cold (excluding utility costs) rent will be returned at the end of your tenancy.

 Partner Student Residences